kiboschool/course-intro-to-data-science/src/lessons/intro-to-data/ds-tools.md

 </aside>

-From the list of Python libraries below, group each library as one of the following - `visualization`, `machine learning`, and `data manipulation`.
+- From the list of Python libraries below, group each library as one of the following - `visualization`, `machine learning`, `data manipulation`, and `Utilities`.
 1. Pandas
 2. Bokeh
 3. Numpy